SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/search-cse-records-in-sumo.md

 ![extracted-field.png](/img/cse/extracted-field.png)

-## Security index seach limitations
+## Security index search limitations

 * When you use wildcards for field values in a query scope, only Records in which those fields are present and not null will be returned.
 For example, the following query will only return Records if the `srcDevice_ip` is present and not null:
     ```